florianjehn/Societal_Collapse/references.md

 Ó Gráda, C. (2009).
 Famine: A short history.
 Princeton University Press.

+ÓhÉigeartaigh, S. (2025).
+Extinction of the human species: What could cause it and how likely is it to occur?
+Cambridge Prisms: Extinction, 3, e4. https://doi.org/10.1017/ext.2025.4

 Omberg, R. T., & Tabarrok, A. (2022).
 Is it possible to prepare for a pandemic?
 Oxford Review of Economic Policy, 38(4), 851–875. https://doi.org/10.1093/oxrep/grac035

 Ord, T. (2020).
 The Precipice: Existential Risk and the Future of Humanity.
 Hachette Books, 480 pp.